Rambeboy/BLOCKMESH/README.md

 ## Blockmesh Browser Extension

-You can also install blockmesh node extension to run blockmesh on your browser
+You can also install Blockmesh Node Extension to run Blockmesh on your browser.

 Link : [Download](https://chromewebstore.google.com/detail/blockmesh-network/obfhoiefijlolgdmphcekifedagnkfjp)